Anna Ord, Psy.D.Dean, College of Health and Behavioral SciencesChair, Department of Graduate PsychologyAssociate Professor757.352.4673contact me

 Some individuals have the fortunate experience of feeling certain about their career goals at a young age; however, this was not the case for Dr. Anna Ord.
 Born and raised in Russia, she received a Bachelor’s Degree in Business Administration from the Academy of National Economy in Moscow and then moved by herself at 19 to the United States to obtain a Master’s Degree of Business Administration from Miami University in Oxford, Ohio.
 After graduation she started as a Management Trainee at a large logistics corporation in Florida and over the next seven years progressed to the level of a Manager of Operations Support and later Manager of Transportation Solutions.

 Her generalist graduate training has given her opportunities to gain experience serving multiple populations in a variety of settings.
-She has been honored to work with individuals, couples, and groups with various clinical concerns at a university counseling center, a neuropsychology and behavioral health clinic, a residential center for eating disorders, a general hospital, and primary care clinics.
-She has sought to develop a wide range of clinical skills in psychotherapy, psychological and neuropsychological assessment, consultation, community outreach, teaching, and supervision.
-These experiences have been instrumental in her development as a psychologist.
+She has been honored to work with individuals, couples, and groups with various clinical concerns at a university counseling center, a neuropsychology and behavioral health clinic, a residential center for eating disorders, a general hospital, primary care clinics, and a Veterans Affairs Medical Center.
+She has sought to develop a wide range of clinical skills in psychotherapy, psychological and neuropsychological assessment, cognitive rehabilitation, biofeedback, consultation, community outreach, teaching, and supervision.
+These experiences have been instrumental in her development as a clinical psychologist and a neuropsychologist.

 Psy.D.
 Clinical Psychology, Regent University